 - Attention to emotional needs of patient and family members.
 Referrals to community resources such as hospice.

 - Welcoming environment for family to stay with patient.

 Palliative Care Coordinator

-Since 2004 the Hospice Foundation of the Central Coast has awarded $661,246 in 10 separate grants to Hazel Hawkins Hospital’s Palliative Care Program.
+Since 2003 the Hospice Giving Foundation of the Central Coast has awarded $1 Million to Hazel Hawkins Hospital’s Palliative Care Program.
 Grants have funded initial program development, expansion, staff training and salaries.
-“We simply would not have a Palliative Care Program if it were not for the support of the Hospice Foundation,” comments Palliative Care Coordinator, Sunny Underwood.
+“We simply would not have a Palliative Care Program if it were not for the support of the Hospice Giving Foundation,” comments Palliative Care Coordinator, Sunny Underwood.